redsach/redsach.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am space scientist and postdoctoral research associate at the National Institute of Polar Research (国立極地研究所) in Japan.
 I have a PhD in space physics from the UCL Mullard Space Science Laboratory and I am a former research intern at the NASA Jet Propulsion Laboratory.
 In 2023 I was awarded the UCL _Alan Johnstone Prize for Outstanding Scientific Achievement_.
-I like using AI to solve problems in space plasma physics.

 ### Research Interests
 * Ionospheres and MI coupling